surfergrl/sgs-gift-guide/README.md

 [Top](#table-of-contents)

 The app is contained on one page.
 It is designed to be deployed to a WordPress page ['Gift Guide']("https://surfergrl.co.uk/gift-guide") which handles all the navigation and page elements for the main site.
-The page can be visited but the deployment is not complete - see [Deployment](#deployment) section.

 ### JavaScript functionality